 When attending our Rider Enhancement Course you'll want to be sure you bring:

-We'll provide you with bottles of water to keep you hydrated throughout the session.
+We'll provide you with bottles of water to keep you hydrated, and lunch is also offered during the session.

 Before attending our Rider Enhancement Course you'll want to be sure to: